mhhussain24/AsteroidProject/README.md

 	- Circle: Kathleen Yager (SQL)
 	- X: Megan Harping and Frank Salvo (what tools to use)

+## Visualization Outline:

+### The story we want to tell.
+	 1. Using various predictive models we are showing what factors in our dataset most impact hazardous objects.

+#### Models used:
+		- Decision Tree
+		- Neuro Network
+		- Linear Regression

+		The Decision Tree and Neuro Network models indicate an imbalance in the data.
+This is an indicator that we need to balance the model.

+		Visuals included in our machine learning are based in plotly.

+	2. We will describe the parameters of the data in the dataset.

+	3. Create a visualization using Google Docs we will create a presentation that will include images of asteroids and explanation and images of 	   our work.

+## Team Goal:
+	Work with team members to sort and analyze asteroid data to find what factors lead to deciding whether or not asteroids are hazardous or 	nonhazardous.
+We hope to present our data using our knowledge of different databases to create visualizations, machine learning models, and 	linear regression.

+## Top Five Takeaways of the Project:
+	1. Manipulating an already existing dataset to tell our story.
+	2. Applying skills learned in class to a NASSA dataset, using our knowledge of different concepts and databases to present
+	3.
+	4.
+	5.

+# NOTES:
 ## Work Process

 	July 16, 2022